User.com + Enhanced Ecommerce GTM integration

 3. Edit the implementation code

 - Go to your app and check the API key.
-It's stored in your app's URL.
+Settings > Setup and integrations - There you'll see your API key.

 - Go to the tab, Tags, in GTM.